 (did you get that?
 Read it again if not!)

 This is the whole reason I created The Ixchel System, and why it's built the way it is.
 It isn't a treatment.
 It isn't another thing to be done to you.
-It's an education in your own bones.
+It's an education in your own bones that you apply and program into yourself.
 In Get Into Your Body Level 1, we start at the feet, because almost everything above the feet is being shaped by what's happening below them, and most people have no idea.
 We work upwards, joint by joint, bone by bone, over seven weeks and forty-eight simple practices, until you genuinely know your own structure from the inside.
 Not as theory.
 As felt experience.
 The kind of knowing that means you can catch yourself collapsing into your hip while you're standing at the kettle, and gently bring yourself back.
+Or you learn where in space your head should be when you move.
 That's what changes pain.
-Not harder treatment of the loudest place.
-A quieter, more honest relationship with the whole of you.
+Not harder treatment of the loudest screaming part of your body.
+A quieter, more honest relationship with the whole of you is what we know and believe works for pretty much every-body.

 The other thing I want to say, because I think it matters, is that bodies don't change well in isolation.
 Pain can make people disappear.
 They stop coming to things, stop telling anyone how much of their day is being eaten by it, and try to push through on their own.
 I understand that impulse.
 But in 30 years of working with bodies, I've never seen anyone untangle long-term pain alone, in a vacuum, by sheer willpower.
-Bodies change in rhythm and in relationship.
-They change when you come back to the same practices, weekly, with other people who are doing the same.
+Just as the body is made up of a community of internal systems that need to be organised.
+Bodies change in rhythm and in relationship, within a supportive community.
+Your body changes when you come back to the accountability, for a few weeks, using the same practices, with other people who are doing the same.
+Then you use those practices in your day to day activities, standing, walking, sitting.
 That's exactly why we built the Ixchel Integration membership, why we run the Check Into Your Body sessions every week, and have a global practitioner training community.

 So if you're reading this with something that hurts - whether it's fibromyalgia, ME, plantar fasciitis, carpal tunnel, chronic back or neck pain, migraines, IBS, or just a body that's been quietly compensating for so long you've forgotten what easy feels like - please hear me.
 You are not broken.
 Your body is not betraying you.
 It's telling you, very precisely, where the conversation needs to begin.
 The mistake isn't your pain.
 The mistake is treating the loudest place and ignoring the whole, intelligent, extraordinary structure that's been holding you up around it.
 There is another way.
 It's slower, it's kinder, it's more honest, and it puts you back in charge of your own bones.
 That's the work.
 That's The Ixchel System.
 And it's why we're here.